LarisaIsaykina/frontend-project-lvl1/README.md

 [![Actions Status](https://github.com/LarisaIsaykina/frontend-project-lvl1/actions/workflows/nodejs.yml/badge.svg)](https://github.com/LarisaIsaykina/frontend-project-lvl1/actions/workflows/nodejs.yml)

 The set of five console games based on elementary mathematical operations, where a user is offered to figure out:
-1 - whether a number is even or odd (brain-even game);
+1 - whether the given number is even or odd (brain-even game);
-2 - whether a number is prime or composite (brain-prime game);
+2 - whether the given number is prime or composite (brain-prime game);
 3 - the result of an expression (brain-calc game);
 4 - the missed member of a progression (brain-progression);
 5 - the greatest common divisor of two numbers (brain-gcd game).